chernolabs/scX/README.md

 <details><summary> <h3>  Find new markers </h3> </summary><blockquote>

+Here you can select with the box or lasso tool a set of cells in the embedding and scXplorer will calculate the marker genes.
+You can download not only the marker table but also the selected cell list.

+As in the previous section, if you click on one of the markers you can see its expression along the dataset with violin and spikeplots.

 <img src="/images/new_markers.gif" width="100%" />

 </blockquote></details>
 </blockquote></details>

 ##  Gene Expression

+In "Gene Expression" you can explore different aspects of the expression of one or more genes of interest.
+Determine how expression changes according to different categorical and continuous variables, as well as analyse co-detection between pairs of genes.

 <details><summary> <h3> Categories </h3>  </summary><blockquote>

+In Settings you can select one or more genes or upload a file with a list of genes.
+The average expression of the genes of interest can be viewed in the different embeddings available, with the possibility to colour according to the different SCE partitions to compare gene expression with different cell types or conditions present in the metadata.

+A wide variety of plots are available to analyse the expression of the genes of interest in the different categories.
+Heatmaps allow normalisation of expression by gene, clustering by row and column and grouping of cells by condition.
+Similarly, dotplots allow normalisation of expression and clustering of genes.

 <img src="/images/categories.gif" width="100%" />

 </blockquote></details>

 <details><summary> <h3>  Fields </h3> </summary><blockquote>

+**Fields** allows you to analyse the expression of a set of genes in relation to numeric variables present in your dataset, such as the number of counts or pseudotime value, if present in the metadata of the sce object.
+Below the embedding, a line plot of the average expression of the genes of interest as a function of the chosen variables and a spikeplot are displayed.
+Furthermore, you can find heatmaps sorted by the chosen numerical variable that can be divided according to some categorical variable, and multiline plots showing the comparison of the expression profile of the genes of interest along the field.

 <img src="/images/fields.gif" width="100%" />